levanduy99/Java-Coding/README.md

 Given the integer array `fruits`, return *the **maximum** number of fruits you can pick*.

+### 31. Letter Combinations of a Phone Number

+Given a string containing digits from `2 - 9` inclusive, return all possible combinations that the number could represent.
+Return the answer in **any order**.

+A mapping of digit to letter (just like on the telephone buttons) is given below.
+Note that 1 does not map to any letters.

 ## Strings

 ### 1. Reverse String